etechfocus/spike/README.md

 2) Fill in the api_key in the quoter component
    (Get API key from https://developer.tdameritrade.com/)
 3) Test by running commands under cmds/.
 For example, php cmds/OptionScanner.php

-# TODO

-1) Add more strategies to configs/scanner.json